Master's Programs

 The 13-month, 42-credit program is an intensive, full-time experience that integrates both theory and practice in a school-based program.
 Interns will be engaged in learning and teaching activities at a school site during the weekdays.
 In addition, interns will attend pedagogy and education courses on two nights a week as well as some Saturdays.
 The demands of this compact, intensive experience preclude MCERT interns from employment or graduate assistantships during the internship year.
 The MCERT program is offered only on an intensive full-time basis.
 We offer some of our courses in a hybrid format.

-Candidates for the M.A. program in science education at the University of Maryland are K-12 or college-level teachers, other education professions, and/or people with a science background interested in careers in research and education-related careers outside K-12 schools.
+Candidates for the M.A.
+Science Education Program at the University of Maryland are K-12 or college-level teachers, other education professions, and/or people with a science background interested in careers in research and education-related careers outside K-12 schools.
 We usually recommend a M.Ed. instead of an M.A. program for candidates seeking to further their careers within K-12 schools.
 The Master of Arts is a 30-semester hour program that requires coursework in education, coursework in a science discipline, and a small independent research project.